 This study was approved by our institutional research ethics committee.
-Patients were consented for imaging and data use as part of a different -prospectively enrolling- clinical trial (NCT03459820).
-Ninety-three (93) patients matching our criteria were imaged between July 2017 and October 2018 using 18F-DCFPyL according to our local PET/CT protocol: 9 ± 1 mCi (333 ± 37 MBq) of 18F-DCFPyL is injected intravenously.
-Approximately 60-90 minutes following 18F-DCFPyL injection, CT and PET images are consecutively acquired from the base of the skull to the toes on the hybrid PET/CT scanner (Discovery ST, General Electric Medical Systems, Waukesha, WI, USA).
-Furosemide 20 mg IV was injected at the time of radiotracer injection when not contra-indicated.
-Selected cohort represent all comers with a clinical need for PSMA PET following any prior prostate cancer therapy.
-Inclusion criteria were: Pathology-proven prostate cancer treated with any therapy, rising PSA with negative or equivocal CI.
-Patients were excluded from analysis if follow-up data was not available.
+Patients were consented for imaging and data use as part of a different (prospectively enrolling) clinical trial (NCT03459820).
+Ninety-three patients matching our criteria were imaged between July 2017 and October 2018 using 18F-DCFPyL according to our local PET/CT protocol: 9±1 mCi (333±37 MBq) of 18F-DCFPyL is injected intravenously.
+Approximately 60-90 minutes following 18F-DCFPyL injection, CT and PET images are consecutively acquired from the base of the skull to the toes on the hybrid PET/CT scanner (Discovery ST, General Electric Medical Systems, Waukesha, WI, U.S.).
+Furosemide 20 mg IV was injected at the time of radiotracer injection when not contraindicated.
+The selected cohort represent all comers with a clinical need for PSMA PET following any prior prostate cancer therapy.
+Inclusion criteria were pathology-proven prostate cancer treated with any therapy, rising PSA with negative or equivocal CI.
+Patients were excluded from analysis if followup data was not available.